I’m getting really sick of writing these.

 Then there was this brief window during the Bronze Age when Ditko became very active in mainstream comics again, which I remember quite well.
 First, he took over the relaunched Machine Man title with its tenth issue (Aug.
 1979); then he did the Starman feature in Adventure Comics beginning with issue #467 (Jan.
 1980).
 I loved both these characters.
-During this time, Ditko also drew the first (and only) two Micronauts annuals in 1979 and 1980, respectively.
+During this time, Ditko also drew the first two (and the only two) Micronauts annuals in 1979 and 1980, respectively.

 Then, by the end of 1980, Ditko began a three-issue run in Marvel Spotlight, issues 9-11 (Nov.
 1980-Mar.
 1981) drawing Captain Universe stories written by Bill Mantlo.
 These are hidden gems in the Ditko oeuvre, as I really loved the concept of Captain Universe—“the hero who could be you,” as the “unipower” would bestow its gifts upon the most convenient person (or people) available to serve as the captain—and the stories had a classic Marvel vibe to them, usually marked by an O. Henry-esque twist at the end.